swasun/LibUnknownEchoUtilsModule/README.md

 gcc -o basic_usage basic_usage.c -lueum_static -lei_static
 ```

+# Dependency

+* [LibErrorInterceptor](https://github.com/swasun/LibErrorInterceptor), a lightweight and cross-plateform library to handle stacktrace and logging in C99.

 # Cross-plateform

 Successfully tested on the following OS (on both 32 and 64 bits):